Healthy Family Cooking: Essential Techniques for Beginners

 2. The Joy of Cooking by Irma S. Rombauer

-The Joy of Cooking grows with the times-it has a full roster of American and foreign dishes such as strudel, zabaglione, rijsttafel, and couscous, among many others.
+The Joy of Cooking grows with the times and has a full roster of American and foreign dishes such as strudel, zabaglione, rijsttafel, and couscous, among many others.

 All the classic terms found on menus, such as Provençale, bonne femme, meuniére, and Florentine are not merely defined but fully explained so that readers can easily concoct the dish in their own homes.